 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

 Medigap is an excellent option for residents of Fort Collins looking for Colorado Supplemental Medicare coverage.
 They don’t have unpredictable cost-sharing or doctor networks like Medicare Advantage.
+This supplement coverage has standardized benefits, meaning the only difference between insurance companies is the monthly premium.

 Plan F is available for beneficiaries who were eligible for Medicare before 2020.
 It’s considered to be a first-dollar coverage plan.
 Fort Collins’s lowest premium is $122.69, and the highest is $339.25.